Yearnsmith/listr/README.md

 #### Operating within Interactive mode

-Using Interactive Mode, Lister makes use of TTY-Prompt to give user an interactive list of options to choose between.
+Using Interactive Mode, Listr makes use of TTY-Prompt to give user an interactive list of options to choose between.

 There is a new screen each time the user selects an option.